Hi there! Welcome to my little writing corner.

-Anything arty/crafty; painting in oils; glass painting; movies (love French films, or English speaking films set in Paris, black and white movies, old Australian movies, the classics, etc.); doing coffee (though I now have a fabulous Nespresso machine at home so my husband doesn’t get hassled anymore to take me out for coffee); listening or dancing to music (especially French music or salsa); reading; playing with my beloved animals.
+Anything arty/crafty; painting in oils; glass painting; movies (love French films, or English speaking films set in Paris, black and white movies, old Australian movies, the classics, etc.); going out for coffee with friends, listening or dancing to music (especially French music or salsa); reading; playing with my beloved animals.

 ASA (Australian Society of Authors)